waynewbishop/bishop-algorithms-swift/README.md

 The Book
 --------------------
-Available in print, ePub or pdf format, <a href="http://shop.waynewbishop.com" target="_blank">The Swift Algorithms Book</a> features code and color illustrations that will benefit students and professionals.
+Available in print, ePub or pdf format, the <a href="http://shop.waynewbishop.com" target="_blank">The Swift Algorithms Book</a> features code and color illustrations that will benefit students and professionals.
 As a collaborative open-source effort, I also welcome <a href="https://twitter.com/waynewbishop" target="_blank">feedback</a> and contribution from others.

 Example